bfdes/bfdes.github.io/posts/extending-react.md

 ### Desugaring JSX

-Browsers and Node cannot understand JSX, so JSX must be transpiled to plain JavaScript before it can be run.
+Browsers and Node cannot understand JSX, so it must be transpiled to plain JavaScript before use.

 During transpilation, build tools such as [Babel](https://babeljs.io/) and [esbuild](https://esbuild.github.io/) transform any JSX tags they encounter to calls to a JSX factory function.
 Historically, the factory was `React.createElement`, but build tools made the factory configurable using a pragma or transpiler directive to accommodate more frameworks that support JSX.